 As it has been demonstrated, substantial reductions in GHG emissions will not be achieved by reductions in GHG intensity alone.
-Reductions in the scale of the economy will also be necessary.
-We need to go beyond green capitalism and green growth.
+Reductions in the scale of the economy will also be necessary.238 We need to go beyond green capitalism and green growth.
 Concepts like development and progress have now largely been widespread, accepted, embed in a globalised narrative and used to drive policymaking.
 However they lead to the destruction of our planet and society as we know it.

-Current scenarios that would allow us to meet the Paris goals are based on the same bias of infinite growth.
-We will be a seem of the SDGs as already highlighted that they were not overcoming "contradictions in seeking harmony with nature while prioritising sustained growth for all nations.
+Current scenarios that would allow us to meet the Paris goals are based on the same bias of infinite growth.^{XX 239} Unfortunately, so are the SDGs.
+CIDSE's assessment of the SDGs has already highlighted that they were not overcoming "contradictions in seeking harmony with nature while prioritising sustained growth for all nations.
 The SDGs imply continued competition for limited natural resources and, hence, further rise in GHG emissions.
-The SDGs do not tackle unjust global rules of finance, taxation, trade, and investment, essential to realising the structural transformation needed to address the root causes of poverty and inequality".
-240
+The SDGs do not tackle unjust global rules of finance, taxation, trade, and investment, essential to realising the structural transformation needed to address the root causes of poverty and inequality".240

->> The need for a post growth society
+" The need for a post growth society